 Losing Control: When Sequence and Rhythm Break Down

-Finally, whiffs can happen when the intricate timing of your golf swing goes a-kilter because the body parts are out of sync This can be due to poor sequencing and rushing your motion from the topo fthe downswing .
-This creates a chaotic swing that has little chance of finding the ball with any consistency.
+Finally, whiffs can happen when the intricate timing of your golf swing goes awry because the body parts are out of sync.
+This can be due to poor sequencing and rushing your motion from the top of the downswing.
+This creates a chaotic swing with little chance of finding the ball consistently.

 The "Sway and Slide": Losing Your Center

 This is a subtle but destructive fault.
 Instead of turning around a stable axis (your spine), many golfers move their entire body laterally.
 They sway their hips and torso to the right on the backswing and then slide aggressively to the left on the downswing.
-Think about it: if the center of your entire swing is moving several inches side-to-side, the bottom of the arc is also moving making for a very diffuclt time to connect the club head with the ball at bottom of a perfect arch for the swing.
+If the center of your entire swing is moving several inches side-to-side, the bottom of the arc also moves, making it difficult to connect the club head with the ball.

 The Fix: Turn Inside the Cylinder